mariang168/SU_MSADS/README.md

 Several times I would wonder if an experiment performed has a similar finding from a previous one, and I could refine the following experiment.
 But, I would have difficulty recalling because the data wasn't readily available or even accurately pulling the correct information.
 What a miserable time for a scientist trying to innovate a new drug treatment!
 What if I had a magic wand that would readily present the exact information?

 Data science has gained wider usage and popularity since 2001 "as a new, interdisciplinary concept, with three aspects: data design, collection, and analysis (Murtagh 2018)"  Finally, I can further pursue my interest in mastering data as a language, statistics as grammar rule, and art as information visualization that feed my continuous curiosity.
 In 2019, I was admitted to Syracuse University's master's program in Applied Data Science.
 After three years, I am thankful to have this learning journey with my fellow data scientists and professors while going through a pandemic and pivoting my career.
 In 2021, I finally hung my white lab coat as a pharmaceutical scientist and created a new role for myself within my organization.

+## Overview of the major practice areas in data science

+## Collect and Organize Data

+## Identify Patterns in Data

+## Alternative Strategies based on the data

+## Develop a Plan of Action

+## Synthesize the Ethical Dimensions of Data Science Practice

+## Demonstrate Communication Skills regarding the Data

+## References